 Trump marched into the ring as the heel-politician and deployed the Kaufman Technique, selecting as his unwitting faces the mainstream media, a bevy of politicians, and a handful of liberal celebrities and activists.
 Trump leapt outside the pale of respectability and relentlessly antagonized his faces until they frothed at the mouth and threw everything they had at him.

-In a trice, he became the most divisive and hated politician on the planet, beating out actual dictators perpetrating genocide, torture, and economic devastation.
-It was working.
+In a trice, he became the most divisive and hated politician on the planet, eclipsing actual dictators perpetrating genocide, torture, and economic devastation.

 The rest is history.
 Donald Trump sucked up all the oxygen in the room with his fascinating mischief.
-No one could talk about anything except how bad he was—or, alternatively, how good it felt to watch him inflame the morally supercilious and certain half of the crowd.
-Trump manipulated the media into giving him billions of dollars worth of free advertising as they attempted to refute and expose his provocative statements and calculated misbehavior.
-Andy Kaufman would have been proud.
+No one could talk about anything except how bad he was—or, alternatively, how good it felt to watch him inflame the other half of the crowd, who styled themselves morally superior.
+Like Kaufman, Trump manipulated the media into giving him billions of dollars worth of free advertising as they attempted to refute and expose his provocative statements and calculated misbehavior.

 Thus a country of 350 million people fell into a kayfabe trance.
 The crowd saw the same events, but factions attached opposite meanings to those events, almost as though the were watching two different screens.